Dagster vs. Airflow

 - 🔬 Other Differences: Data Passing, Event-Driven Execution, and Backfills

-We also give some pointers on how to adopt Dagster when you already have a heavyweight Apache Airflow installation that’s not going away any time soon.
+We also give some pointers on how to adopt Dagster as an Apache Airflow alternative when you already have a heavyweight Airflow installation that’s not going away any time soon.

 The 10,000 Foot View